OSGeo/OSGeoLive-doc/es/quickstart/udig_quickstart.rst

   Tips are used to provide extra useful information, and will likely be rendered in the margin in some printed formats.

-..
-Tip:: Se puede arrastrar y soltar un shapefile directamente en la aplicación uDig!
+.. tip:: Se puede arrastrar y soltar un shapefile directamente en la aplicación uDig!

 Mapa
 ====